Fran314/nixos/README.md

 -   ~~change your user's password~~ (you probably already set your password during the NixOS installation),
--   copy your secrets to this machine (such as SSH keys)
+-   copy your secrets to this machine (see `restore-secrets.sh`)
 -   run `git remote set-url origin git@github.com:Fran314/nixos.git`

 Additionally if you're running the **latias** profile (or a profile that uses `user/full.nix`) you might want to

--   move the xdg-dirs (such as `~/Desktop` to `~/desktop`),
+-   remove the unused version of the xdg-dirs (see `remove-old-xdg.sh`),
--   create a folder at `~/.local/share/nvim/memo` for nvim's memo at Super+F1 (and since you're already at it, open the memos and start the session with ms)
--   Download the weekly build appimage for freecad
+-   download the weekly build appimage for freecad and save it as `~/applications/FreeCAD.AppImage`

 ## Profiles